Rivals ponder how to break Bayern Munich's grip on Bundesliga - RFI

 Watzke refuses to make any statements about Dortmund denying the Bavarians a ninth-straight Bundesliga title in 2020/21.

-The messages are similar from the camp of Champions League semi-finalists RB Leipzig, who finished third in the Bundesliga behind Bayern and runners-up Dortmund.
+The message was similarly bleak from Champions League semi-finalists RB Leipzig finished third in the Bundesliga behind Bayern and runners-up Dortmund.

-"What Bayern did in Lisbon was impressive," admitted Leipzig's Germany defender Marcel Halstenberg.

-"We are working to become even better and to reach their level."
+"We need two years of training and playing at international level, to develop our players to the max, but Bayern would still be hard to catch," Leipzig's head coach Julian Nagelsmann told newspaper Mitteldeutsche Zeitung on Wednesday.

 Bayern's impressive run is down to the irresistible form of stars like Thomas Mueller and Robert Lewandowski.